How to Remove Static From Vinyl Records

 I honestly don’t own this gun right now but I did some testing with my friend’s gun on my records and guess what?
 It works.

-But, this gun is a little expensive so It’s your choice whether you want to invest some bucks to get this device or not.
+But, this gun is a little expensive so It’s your choice whether you want to invest some bucks to get it or not.
 You can check more details about the Milty Zerostat 3 Anti-Static Gun here.

 Walker Audio Talisman is a very old product in the market that is meant for removing static from vinyl, CDs, DVDs, cables, players, and much more.